 All of us, at some point or other, have forgotten a password and needed a reminder.
 One study suggests the reason for this could be that we're each juggling a huge 100 passwords across various sites and services.

-The study, commissioned by NordPass, found that the average number of passwords has actually increased in recent years, with the global pandemic potentially to blame, as more of us seek out new entertainment and services online.
+The study, commissioned by NordPass, found that the average number of passwords has actually increased in recent years, with the global pandemic potentially to blame, as more of us sought out new entertainment and services online.

 The best way to manage this centum of passwords is with a password manager — here, we explain how.